Estimating Racial Disparities When Race is Not Observed

-In Section \ref{sec:valid}, we validate the proposed methodology using real-world data taken from the voter file in North Carolina, where self-reported individual-race is observed and can be used to construct the ground-truth of racial disparities.
-BIRDiE substantially outperforms existing estimators across different error measures, two different outcome variables, and multiple levels of geolocation specificity.
-For example, the most popular existing BISG disparity estimator pegs the gap at Democratic party registration between White and Black voters at 20.8 percentage points, while the actual gap is 54.6 percentage points---more than double.
-Our preferred BIRDiE model yields an estimate of 49.2 percentage points.
-This represents about a 84\% reduction in bias.
+In Section~\ref{sec-valid}, we validate the proposed methodology using real-world data taken from the voter file in North Carolina, where self-reported individual-race is observed and can be used to construct the ground-truth of racial disparities.
+BIRDiE substantially outperforms existing estimators across different error measures and multiple levels of geolocation specificity.
+For example, the most popular existing BISG-only disparity estimator pegs the gap at Democratic party registration between White and Black voters at 24.1 percentage points, while the actual gap is 54.6 percentage points---more than double.
+Our preferred BIRDiE model using the same BISG probabilities yields an estimate of 48.5 percentage points.
+This represents about a 80\% reduction in bias.